 - Birth defects

 This thyroid disease is a chronic autoimmune disorder.
-The thyroid gland is destroyed by cell and antibody immune response.
+The thyroid gland is destroyed by cellular and antibody immune response.
 As the thyroid gland is attacked, the thyroid function decreases, less and less thyroid hormones are released which leads to Hypothyroidism.
 Hashimoto’s main fertility symptom is infertility.
 Hashimoto’s is 7 times more common in women than men.

 Some women experience thyroid issues after pregnancy, around 7%.
 20% of those women that experience hyperthyroidism will develop Hashimoto’s thyroditis.
 For these women, the thyroid becomes overactive due to inflammation and then this triggers an immune response.
 The immune response attacks the thyroid, which eventually decreases its function and leads to hypothyroidism.
 Doctors still do not know why autoimmune diseases happen.

 Thyroid function must be controlled before you get pregnant!

 It is important to treat thyroid problems right away if you are wanting to have a baby.
 Preconception planning is essential to a healthy pregnancy for women with thyroid problems.
 Women with untreated or neglected thyroid problems may affect their baby’s growth and brain development.
 Untreated thyroid problems may also lead to infertility, miscarriage, or a baby born with birth defects.
 According the National Institutes of Health Office of Dietary Supplements, “In a study published in 2004, the median urinary iodine concentration of 100 healthy pregnant women in Boston [Massachusetts] was 149 mcg/L and 49% of the women had values below the WHO [World Health Organization] cutoff for sufficiency.”